Learning unitaries with quantum statistical queries: Introduction

 \paragraph{Our contributions.} In this paper we demonstrate that several classes of unitaries are efficiently learnable with quantum statistical queries with respect to their Choi state.
-In particular, we show our result for a natural distance over unitaries induced by the Choi-Jamiolkowski isomorphism and previously adopted in~\cite{montanaro2013survey, bao2023nearly}.
-We emphasize that this choice of distance allows to predict the action of the target unitary on a random input state sampled from a locally scrambled ensemble~\cite{caro2023out}.
+In particular, we show our result for a natural distance over unitaries induced by the Choi-Jamiolkowski isomorphism and previously adopted in Refs.~\cite{montanaro2013survey, montanaro2010quantum, chen2023testing, bao2025testing}.
+We emphasize that this choice of distance allows to predict the action of the target unitary on a random input state sampled from a locally scrambled ensemble~\cite{caro2022outofdistribution}.
 We now give an informal version of our upper bounds.
-When not explicitly stated, the tolerance of a quantum statistical query is at least polynomially small. \begin{itemize} \item Constant depth circuits are learnable with polynomially many quantum statistical queries (Theorem~\ref{thm:constant}). \item Quantum $O(\log n)$-juntas are efficiently learnable with polynomially many quantum statistical queries (Theorem~\ref{thm:juntas}). \item Quantum Boolean functions with constant total influence are efficiently learnable with polynomially many quantum statistical queries (Theorem~\ref{thm:gl-accuracy}).
-In order to prove this result, we show that the quantum Goldreich-Levin algorithm can be implemented with quantum statistical queries (Theorem~\ref{thm:GL}). \end{itemize} While these positive results show that a wide class of unitaries can be efficiently learned in our model, we also argue that resorting to quantum statistical queries leads to an exponentially larger sample complexity for certain tasks.
-In particular, we give the following lower bound. \begin{itemize} \item There is a class of phase oracle unitaries that requires exponentially many quantum statistical queries with polynomially small tolerance to be learnt below distance $0.005$ with high probability (Theorem~\ref{thm:hardness}); \item Estimating the unitarity of a quantum channel with error smaller than $0.24$ and polynomially small tolerance requires double-exponentially many quantum statistical queries (Theorem~\ref{thm:unitarity}). \end{itemize} Moreover, prior results imply that both tasks can be efficiently performed with polynomially many copies of the associated Choi-Jamiolkowski state.
-In Section~\ref{sec:simulations}, we complement our theoretical findings with a numerical simulation the quantum Goldreich-Levin algorithm implemented with quantum statistical queries.
-Finally, in Section~\ref{sec:surrogates} we suggest a potential application of our results to hybrid quantum machine learning.
-Prior work \cite{schreiber2023classical, jerbi2023shadows} showed that certain quantum learning models can be replaced by classical surrogates during the prediction phase.
-We argue that the learning algorithms provided in the present paper can also serve to this scope.
-To this end, we extend the definition of classical surrogates from the worst-case to the average-case.
+When not explicitly stated, the tolerance of a quantum statistical query is at least polynomially small. \begin{itemize} \item Quantum Boolean functions with constant degree (Theorem~\ref{thm:GL-low-d}) or constant total influence are efficiently learnable with polynomially many quantum statistical queries (Theorem~\ref{thm:gl-accuracy}).
+In order to prove these results, we show that the quantum Goldreich-Levin algorithm can be implemented with quantum statistical queries (Theorem~\ref{thm:GL}). \item Quantum $\mathcal{O}(\log n)$-juntas are efficiently learnable with polynomially many quantum statistical queries (Theorem~\ref{thm:juntas}). \item Constant-depth circuits are learnable with polynomially many quantum statistical queries (Theorem~\ref{thm:constant}). \end{itemize} While these positive results show that a wide class of unitaries can be efficiently learned in our model, we also argue that resorting to quantum statistical queries leads to an exponentially larger query complexity for certain tasks.
+In particular, we give the following lower bound. \begin{itemize} \item There is a class of phase oracle unitaries that requires exponentially many quantum statistical queries with polynomially small tolerance to be learnt below distance $0.05$ with high probability (Theorem~\ref{thm:hardness}); \item Estimating the unitarity of a quantum channel with error smaller than $0.24$ and polynomially small tolerance requires double-exponentially many quantum statistical queries (Corollary~\ref{coro:unitarity}). \end{itemize} Moreover, prior results imply that both tasks can be efficiently performed with polynomially many copies of the associated Choi-Jamiolkowski state.
+Finally, in Section~\ref{sec:surrogates} we suggest potential applications of our results to quantum machine learning, many-body physics and benchmarking of quantum devices.